2025 CS John Nicks International Pairs Competition

-The 2025 CS John Nicks International Pairs Competition is a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by U.S. Figure Skating, and the second event of the 2025–26 ISU Challenger Series.
-It will be held at the Skating Club of New York in New York City, New York, in the United States, on September 2–3, 2025.
-Medals will be awarded in pair skating only, and skaters will earn ISU World Standing points based on their results.
+The 2025 John Nicks International Pairs Competition was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by U.S. Figure Skating, and the second event of the 2025–26 ISU Challenger Series.
+It was held at the Skating Club of New York in New York City, New York, in the United States, from September 2 to 3, 2025.
+Medals were awarded in pair skating only, and skaters earned ISU World Standing points based on their results.
+Deanna Stellato-Dudek and Maxime Deschamps of Canda won the event, while Alisa Efimova and Misha Mitrofanov of the United States finished in second place, and Katie McBeath and Daniil Parkman of the United States finished in third.
+With the assist of Deschamps, Stellato-Dudek became the first woman to perform a backflip since the maneuver was legalized in 2024.

 Background

+The inaugural John Nicks Pairs Challenge was held in 2021 at the Sky Rink at Chelsea Piers in New York City, New York, in the United States.
+The competition is named in honor of John Nicks, a retired British figure skater who worked as a figure skating coach in the United States for nearly four decades.
+The 2025 John Nicks International Pairs Competition was held from September 2 to 3.

 The ISU Challenger Series was introduced in 2014.
 It is a series of international figure skating competitions sanctioned by the International Skating Union (ISU) and organized by ISU member nations.
 The objective was to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
-The 2025–26 Challenger Series consists of eleven events, of which the John Nicks International Pairs Competition is the second.
+The 2025–26 Challenger Series consisted of eleven events, of which the John Nicks International Pairs Competition was the second.
+The Cranberry Cup International was held in conjunction with the John Nicks Pairs Challenge – the former hosted the men's and women's events, while the latter hosted the pairs event – and the two competitions constituted U.S. Figure Skating's contribution to the Challenger Series.

 Changes to preliminary assignments

-The International Skating Union published the list of entries on August 5, 2025.
+The International Skating Union published the preliminary list of entrants on August 5, 2025.
+Ellie Kam and Daniel O'Shea withdrew from the competition on August 18.